 - a.
-Following the public hearing, revisions may be made to proposed conditions in conditional use zoning cases within 30 days following the public hearing date, provided that any change to any zoning condition is submitted to Planning and Development at least 10 calendar days before the date of the City Council meeting. - b.
+Following the public hearing, revisions may be made to proposed conditions in conditional use zoning cases within 30 days following the public hearing date, provided that any change to any zoning condition is submitted to City Planning at least 10 calendar days before the date of the City Council meeting. - b.
 Following the public hearing, no changes to conditional zoning conditions permitted by the City Council may be made which are less restrictive, including but not limited to less setback, more dwelling units, greater height, more access points, new uses and fewer improvements.
 However, more restrictive conditions as well as a reduction in size of the zoning request and a change to a more restrictive zoning district may be made provided the revised conditional zoning conditions are signed by all owners of property covered by the public hearing zoning petition. - c.
-Signed conditions may be submitted by facsimile or electronic mail so long as the original signed petition is received by the Planning and Development Officer at least 24 hours before the date of the meeting where final City Council action is taken; provided that the electronic signature is (1) unique to the person using it; (2) capable of certification; (3) under the sole control of the person using it; and (4) linked to the same page as the petition. - d.
-Before taking final action, the City Council may consider the recommendations of the Planning Commission and Planning and Development Officer and comments made at the public hearing. - e.
-Unless a valid protest petition has been submitted and received by the City in accordance with Sec.
-10.2.4.G., the City Council, by a simple majority vote shall approve, deny or send the proposed rezoning back to the Planning Commission for additional consideration. - f.
-Approval by the City Council shall include the adoption of a statement describing whether the City Council considers the action taken to be consistent with the Comprehensive Plan and any other officially adopted plan that is applicable and briefly explaining why the action taken is reasonable and in the public interest.
+Signed conditions may be submitted by facsimile or electronic mail so long as the original signed petition is received by the Planning Director at least 24 hours before the date of the meeting where final City Council action is taken; provided that the electronic signature is (1) unique to the person using it; (2) capable of certification; (3) under the sole control of the person using it; and (4) linked to the same page as the petition. - d.
+Before taking final action, the City Council may consider the recommendations of the Planning Commission and Planning Director and comments made at the public hearing.